PilloFoundation/duvet/README.md

 ### Resources / Routes

 To add routes or nested resources, simply add folders to your routes directory.
-Say I have a social media with posts and I want a new posts endpoint...
-I can acheive this by adding folder to the routes directory called `posts` with a file called `POST.ts`.
+For example, say I have a social media app which deals with posts and I want a new posts endpoint...
+I can acheive this by adding a folder to the routes directory called `posts`.
+In this folder, I can add TypeScript files named `POST.ts`, `GET.ts`, `DELETE.ts` etc. to define my POST, GET, DELETE etc. endpoints respectively.
 Then I follow the same process of importing the `defineExpressEndpoint` function, using it to define an endpoint and exporting the result.

-Of course, you can have multiple endpoints in the same folder.

 A basic blog app may have a routes folder like so: